-- (c-2) Any minimum academic qualifications for a certificate specified under Subsection (a) that require a person to possess a bachelor's degree must also require that the person receive, as part of the training required to obtain that certificate, instruction in digital learning, including a digital literacy evaluation followed by a prescribed digital learning curriculum.
-The instruction required must: - (1) be aligned with the International Society for Technology in Education's standards for teachers; - (2) provide effective, evidence-based strategies to determine a person's degree of digital literacy; and - (3) include resources to address any deficiencies identified by the digital literacy evaluation. - (d) In proposing rules under this section, the board shall specify that to obtain a certificate to teach an "applied STEM course," as that term is defined by Section 28.027, at a secondary school, a person must: - (1) pass the certification test administered by the recognized national or international business and industry group that created the curriculum the applied STEM course is based on; and - (2) have at a minimum: - (A) an associate degree from an accredited institution of higher education; and - (B) three years of work experience in an occupation for which the applied STEM course is intended to prepare the student. - (e) In proposing rules under this section for a person to obtain a certificate to teach a health science technology education course, the board shall specify that a person must have: - an associate degree or more advanced degree from an accredited institution of higher education; - (2) current licensure, certification, or registration as a health professions practitioner issued by a nationally recognized accrediting agency for health professionals; and - (3) at least two years of wage earning experience utilizing the licensure requirement. - (f) The board may not propose rules for a certificate to teach a health science technology education course that specify that a person must have a bachelor's degree or that establish any other credential or teaching experience requirements that exceed the requirements under Subsection (e). - (f-1) Board rules addressing ongoing educator preparation program support for a candidate seeking certification in a certification class other than classroom teacher may not require that an educator preparation program conduct one or more formal observations of the candidate on the candidate's site in a face-to-face setting.
-The rules must permit each required formal observation to occur on the candidate's site or through use of electronic transmission or other video-based or technology-based method. - (g) Each educator preparation program must provide information regarding:
+- (A) a program selected from the list of recommended best practice-based programs and research-based practices established under Section 38.351; or - (B) a course offered by any accredited public or private postsecondary educational institution as part of a degree program; and - include effective strategies, including de-escalation techniques and positive behavioral interventions and supports, for teaching and intervening with students with mental health conditions or who engage in substance abuse. - (c-2) Any minimum academic qualifications for a certificate specified under Subsection (a) that require a person to possess a bachelor's degree must also require that the person receive, as part of the training required to obtain that certificate, instruction in digital learning, including a digital literacy evaluation followed by a prescribed digital learning curriculum.
+The instruction required must: - (1) be aligned with the International Society for Technology in Education's standards for teachers: - (2) provide effective, evidence-based strategies to determine a person's degree of digital literacy; and - (3) include resources to address any deficiencies identified by the digital literacy evaluation. - (d) In proposing rules under this section, the board shall specify that to obtain a certificate to teach an "applied STEM course," as that term is defined by Section 28.027, at a secondary school, a person must: - (1) pass the certification test administered by the recognized national or international business and industry group that created the curriculum the applied STEM course is based on; and - (2) have at a minimum: - (A) an associate degree from an accredited institution of higher education; and - (B) three years of work experience in an occupation for which the applied STEM course is intended to prepare the student. - (e) In proposing rules under this section for a person to obtain a certificate to teach a health science technology education course, the board shall specify that a person must have: - (1) an associate degree or more advanced degree from an accredited institution of higher education; - (2) current licensure, certification, or registration as a health professions practitioner issued by a nationally recognized accrediting agency for health professionals; and - (3) at least two years of wage-earning experience utilizing the licensure requirement. - (f) The board may not propose rules for a certificate to teach a health science technology education course that specifies that a person must have a bachelor's degree or that establish any other credential or teaching experience requirements that exceed the requirements under Subsection (e). - (f-1) Board rules addressing ongoing educator preparation program support for a candidate seeking certification in a certification class other than classroom teacher may not require that an educator preparation program conduct one or more formal observations of the candidate on the candidate's site in a face-to-face setting.
+The rules must permit each required formal observation to occur on the candidate's site or through the use of electronic transmission or other video-based or technology-based methods.

-- (1) the skills that educators are required to possess, the responsibilities that educators are required to accept, and the high expectations for students in this state: - (2) the effect of supply and demand forces on the educator workforce in this state; - (3) the performance over time of the educator preparation program; - (4) the importance of building strong classroom management skills; [and] - (5) the framework in this state for teacher and principal evaluation, including the procedures followed in accordance with Subchapter H; and - (6) appropriate relationships, boundaries, and communications between educators and students.
+- (g) Each educator preparation program must provide information regarding: - (1) the skills that educators are required to possess, the responsibilities that educators are required to accept, and the high expectations for students in this state: - (2) the effect of supply and demand forces on the educator workforce in this state; - (3) the performance over time of the educator preparation program; - (4) the importance of building strong classroom management skills; [and] - (5) the framework in this state for teacher and principal evaluation, including the procedures followed in accordance with Subchapter H; and - (6) appropriate relationships, boundaries, and communications between educators and students.